watem-sedem/watem-sedem/CONTRIBUTING.rst

 Ready to contribute?
 Here's how to set up `WaTEM/SEDEM` for local development.

-1. Fork the `CN-WS` repo on GitHub.
+1. Fork the `watem-sedem` repo on GitHub.
 2. Clone your fork locally::

     $ git clone git@github.com:your_name_here/cn_ws.git